 * Unexpected requests for birthday cake, grape, and even bubblegum scented soaps.

 * Can you capture the ocean in your soap? * What about tuna casserole?

 Well… Tuna casserole is definitely not going to happen.
 However, we have received requests for all of the others listed above.
-We take a long hard look at the ingredients that we allow in our organic soaps, especially the ones that deliver those scents our customers crave.
+Because we are certified, we take a long hard look at the ingredients that we allow in our soaps, especially the ones that deliver those scents our customers crave.
 When we prepare soaps and other products for skin care, we choose from two categories for our scents: Essential Oils and Fragrance Oils.